-The boiler system pump operates whenever all the following conditions are met:
+The mix system pump operates whenever all the following conditions are met:

-- A Mix Call is present. - The thermostat calling for heat has the Heat 1 pump setting set to On. - The control is not in Warm Weather Shut Down.
+- A Mix Call is present. - A thermostat is calling for heating or cooling and the Heat 1 Pump setting is set to On. - The control is not in Warm Weather Shut Down.